Police - Prevention and Education

 C.P.T.E.D. is the proper design and effective use of the built environment in order to lead to a reduction in the fear and incidence of crime, and an improvement in the quality of life.
 C.P.T.E.D. can be achieved through five basic principles and concepts applied to specific sites and situations.
 These principles include Natural Surveillance, Access Control, Territoriality, Activity Support, and Maintenance.
 The Community Action Teams present information for understanding the applications of each principle to home and/or business owners enabling them to improve their surroundings and quality of life.

-To schedule a free Home or Business Security Survey, view the city map to determine your Community Action Team representative.
-For more information call 623-930-3380.
+To schedule a free Home or Business Security Survey, click here for a map to identify your CAT Team and contact information.

 A simple program, Neighborhood Watch is dedicated to improving the quality of life in Glendale’s neighborhoods.
 The foundation of the program is built upon citizens and police working in partnership.
 Basically, a Neighborhood Watch is a cohesive body of concerned citizens coming together to address common issues that affect their neighborhood.

 The goal of the Community Action Teams is to facilitate communication between residents by conducting initial neighborhood meetings.
 During the meeting residents learn about neighborhood crime statistics, personal and home safety information and are provided with crime prevention materials.
 It empowers the citizens of Glendale and helps to reduce their chances of being victimized by crime through education and teamwork.